What is folate and folic acid?

 Folate is a B group vitamin needed for healthy growth and development.
-It is known as ‘folate’ when it is found naturally in food, such as green leafy vegetables, and as ‘folic acid’ when it is added to food, such as bread and breakfast cereals, or used in dietary supplements.
+It is known as ‘folate’ when it is found naturally in food, such as leafy green vegetables, fruits and legumes.
+‘Folic acid’ is the synthetic form of folate and is added to food, such as bread and breakfast cereals, or used in dietary supplements.

 Spina bifida is one of the most common birth defects.
 It occurs in the first weeks of pregnancy, when the brain and spinal cord are forming.